lakeesiv/cam-moodle-auto-login/README.md

 This is quite an important topic to talk about.
 Firstly, all data that is stored is stored **locally** (`chrome.storage.local`) on your hard drive meaning, no websites or even other extensions could access this data.
 None of you data is ever sent to any other location, this can be confirmed by checking the Network Tool on the chrome dev tools, no API requests are made by this extension.

 Your data is simply encoded (unlike other chrome extensions like [AutoFill](https://chrome.google.com/webstore/detail/autofill/nlmmgnhgdeffjkdckmikfpnddkbbfkkk?hl=en)).
-This is not very secure and it your password can be somewhat simply recovered from this encoded version that is stored, so it is recommended that you firstly do not use the password anywhere else and also that you understand that you are exposing it at your own risk.
+This is not very secure and it your password can be somewhat simply recovered from this encoded version that is stored, so it is recommended that you firstly do not use the password anywhere else and also that you understand that you are exposing it at your own risk. **If you want to minimize risks then use a password manager that autofills**

 ## Note on the secret key